PugetBench for PhotoshopWritten on December 10, 2019 by Matt Bach

 If you continue to have issues, we recommend posting in the comment section below - ideally with a screenshot of the problem and a copy of any log files that are generated by the benchmark.

 Each individual task is run a total of three times with the fastest result being used to tally the final score.
 A full run should take approximately 15-30 minutes but will vary based on the performance of your system.
 When the benchmark is complete, it will give you an "Overall Score" as well as individual scores for the different types of tests.
-A log image is generated in the benchmark folder that includes these scores as well as the time in seconds it took to complete each individual task.
+The Overall Score will be reported directly by the benchmark, or you can view the full results in our benchmark result browser.

 Open 18MP .CR2 RAW Image, Resize to 500MB, Rotate, Magic Wand Select, Mask Refinement, Paint Bucket, Gradient, Content Aware Fill, Save .PSD File, Open .PSD File